Overview

 supports the Big Bang theory.

-been stretched into the microwave region as space expanded.
+stretched into the microwave region as space expanded.

 - Use the Hubble constant, galaxy speed, and distance data to show how astronomers estimate the age